 4.3 Mercer's Processing of Personal Data – General Obligations

-- This DPA and the License are Client’s complete and final instructions to Mercer for the Processing of Personal Data.
-Mercer shall not be bound by additional or alternate instructions except pursuant to the parties’ mutual written License.
+(c) This DPA and the License are Client’s complete and final instructions to Mercer for the Processing of Personal Data.
+Mercer shall not be bound by additional or alternate instructions except pursuant to the parties’ mutual written agreement.

 4.4 Compliance with Data Protection Law